tarwn/lessthandot-hugo/blogs/content/posts/2018-02-06-sql-is-hard-still-reviving-a-stale-application.md

 </p>

 <p>
   One of the great things about a relational database is the ability to mine across those related datasets for new information.
-Aggregation plays a big part here, so I&#8217;ve started building an exercise set that looks like this:
+Aggregation plays a big part here, so I've started building an exercise set that looks like this:
 </p>

 <ul>